Getting people to find your website is only the first step in a lead conversion strategy.

 Are you getting too many clicks on your booking CTA but not enough appointments booked?
 This means your field service lead conversion rate is going down!
 Have you checked…

 If you’ve been reading our blog for some time, you’ll know that “One: phone number” is not the right answer.
 “Two: phone number and email address.” is getting closer, but still not quite right.
 The same goes with payment methods.
-As with, really, everything else, what customers want these days are options to maximise convenience.
+As with, really, everything else, what customers want these days are options to maximize convenience.

 At the same time, you don’t need us to tell you that the customer has changed a lot in the past couple of years.
 For example, Cnet author, Gael Fashingbauer Cooper, wrote an article about why people hate making phone calls and it’s not just Millennials or Gen Z.